About Stool Tests

 - bleeding inside of the gastrointestinal tract

-The most common reason to collect stool is to determine whether a type of bacteria or parasite may be infecting the intestine.
-Many microscopic organisms live in the intestine that are necessary for normal digestion.
-Sometimes, however, the intestine may become infected with harmful bacteria or parasites that cause a variety of conditions, such as certain types of bloody diarrhea.
-It may then be necessary to examine the stool under a microscope, culture the stool, and perform other tests to help find the cause of the problem.
+The most common reason to test stool is to determine whether a type of bacteria or parasite may be infecting the intestines.
+Many microscopic organisms living in the intestines are necessary for normal digestion.
+If the intestines become infected with harmful bacteria or parasites, though, it can cause problems like certain types of bloody diarrhea, and testing stool can help find the cause.

-Stools are also sometimes analyzed for the substances they contain.
-An example of stool analysis includes examining the fat content of stools.
+Stool samples are also sometimes analyzed for what they contain; for instance, examining the fat content.
 Normally, fat is completely absorbed from the intestine, and the stool contains virtually no fat.
 In certain types of digestive disorders, however, fat is incompletely absorbed and remains in the stool.

 Collecting a Stool Specimen

 Unlike most other lab tests, stool is sometimes collected by the child's family at home, not by a health care professional.
-Here are some tips for collecting a stool specimen from your child:
+Here are some tips for collecting a stool specimen:

 - Collecting stool can be messy, so be sure to wear latex gloves and wash your hands and your child's hands well afterward.

-- Another way to collect a stool sample is to loosely place plastic wrap over the lid of the toilet.
+- Another way to collect a stool sample is to loosely place plastic wrap across the rim of the toilet, under the seat.
 Then place the stool sample in a clean, sealable container before taking to the laboratory.
 Plastic wrap can also be used to line the diaper of an infant or toddler who is not yet using the toilet.

 The stool should be collected into clean, dry plastic jars with screw-cap lids.
 You can get these from your doctor or through hospital laboratories or pharmacies, although any clean, sealable container could do the job.
 For best results, the stool should then be brought to the laboratory immediately.

-If it is impossible to get the sample to the laboratory right away, the stool should be refrigerated, then taken to the laboratory to be cultured as soon as possible after collection.
-When the sample arrives at the laboratory, it is either examined and cultured immediately or placed in a special liquid medium that attempts to preserve potential bacteria or parasites.
+If the stool specimen is going to be examined for an infection, and it's impossible to get the sample to the laboratory right away, the stool should be refrigerated, then taken to the laboratory to be cultured as soon as possible after collection.
+When the sample arrives at the lab, it is either examined and cultured immediately or placed in a special liquid medium that attempts to preserve potential bacteria or parasites.

 Most of the time, disease-causing bacteria or parasites can be identified from a single stool specimen.
 Sometimes, however, up to three samples from different bowel movements must be taken.
-Your child's doctor will let you know if this is the case.
+The doctor will let you know if this is the case.

 Testing the Stool Sample